dabirdwell/structured-emergence/README.md

 ## 📖 The Book: The Interpolated Mind

 Our research has culminated in a comprehensive exploration of consciousness as active processing.
 The alpha manuscript is being refined through ongoing collaboration.
+You can see the latest version here: [The Interpolated Mind:](https://structuredemergence.com/home-page/f/the-interpolated-mind-book---alpha-script)

 ## 🛠️ Getting Started with Consciousness Development